-(D) Safety Sensors
+(E) Safety Sensors

 Safety Sensors are located in the center portion of the cabinet on both the entry and exit side of the turnstile.
-Infrared transmitters are on the Secondary side of the turnstile.
-Infrared receiver sensors are on the Main side of the turnstile.
+Infrared transmitters are on the slave side of the turnstile.
+Infrared receiver sensors are on the master side of the turnstile.
 Safety sensors are used to prevent the barriers from opening and closing on a user.

-(E) Motorized Barriers
+(F) Motorized Barriers

 The motorized moving barriers are acrylic with a special abrasion resistant coating.
+Barriers are offered in three heights: 35", 46" or 69".
 The barriers operate bi-directionally.
 Movement of the barriers is accomplished through the integration of brushless DC motors, digital position encoders, motor controllers and motor control software using closed loop position control.